+The first part of this condition is the same as for 2.1.1.4.

-Same as for 2.1.1.4 above.
-In addition, the research plan developed and studies implemented must include studies that assess the impacts of the fishery on trophic linkages between the lobsters and their predators and prey at the lobsters main life stages.
+The client must also include in the research plan studies that assess the impacts of the fishery on trophic linkages between the lobsters and their predators and prey at the lobsters main life stages.
 The strategies for assessment of impact must meet the standard of evidence that is at least equal to the quality and robustness of evidence derived from appropriate and adequate comparisons of (space and time) areas that are unfished with areas that are fished.